modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 ### Speakers: Simon Van Mierlo and Hans Vangheluwe

 ### Abstract
-Statecharts, introduced by Harel, is used to specify complex, timed, reactive, autonomous discrete-event systems.
+Statecharts, introduced by David Harel, is used to specify complex, timed, reactive, autonomous discrete-event systems.
 It is an extension of Timed Finite State Automata which adds depth, orthogonality, broadcast communication and history.
 Its